wave-squareAlphaHive On-Chain Signatures Verification in Move

 1. Call the ecrecover method in Move and check equality.

-Secp256r1 non-recoverable signature (64 bytes)
+Secp256r1 non-recoverable signature (64 bytes)arrow-up-right

 1. Generate a key and sign a message.